element-hq/element-android/docs/notifications.md

 **Possible outcomes**

-Upon reception of the FCM push, Element will perform a sync call to the Home Server, during this process it is possible that:
+Upon reception of the FCM push, Element will perform a sync call to the homeserver, during this process it is possible that:
   * Happy path, the sync is performed, the message resolved and displayed in the notification drawer
   * The notified message is not in the sync.
 Can happen if a lot of things did happen since the push (`gappy sync`)
   * The sync generates additional notifications (e.g an encrypted message where the user is mentioned detected locally)